Katric/USBeSafe/docs/Journal.md

     * **Responsible:** *All members*

-    The group collaborated on defining the functional and non-functional requirements of the SecurePass system.
+    The group collaborated on defining the functional and non-functional requirements of the USBeSafe system.
     This includes:

     - Describing the system’s purpose (USB data transfer via virtualized sandbox environment)